chowells79/lens-witherable/README.md

 Integrate witherable and lens.

-Based on the ideas from https://chrispenner.ca/posts/witherable-optics but I think this version has overall better ergonomics.
-This library uses an approach based on an additional combinator to restore full compatibility with lens combinators like `set` and `over`, which the approach in the blog has trouble with.
+Based on the ideas from https://chrispenner.ca/posts/witherable-optics but with a more combinator-based approach to restore full compatibility with lens combinators like `set` and `over`.
 Additionally, this approach gets rid of `Maybe` wrappers in results that are always `Just`.

 This library is based on a variant of `Traversal`s with the type `forall f.
 Applicative f => ((a-> Withering f b) -> s -> f t)`.
 Note